bgerstle/Scout/README.md

 mockExample.baz() // "buz"
 ```

-See the Playground for more examples.
+See the [ExampleProject tests](/ExampleProject/Tests/ExampleProjectTests/Caretaker/CaretakerTests.swift) for more examples.